Buildings and Grounds

 The nursery, Children’s Weekday Program, and Children’s areas were renovated in the summer of 2011.
 These areas feature state-of-the-art technology.
 The brightly-colored walls and floors in these areas invite children to an exciting learning experience that is both fun and safe.

-Wesley Hall was the first building to be constructed, and was the church’s first Sanctuary.
-Since the current Sanctuary’s construction in 2003, Wesley Hall has been renovated and is now a state-of-the-art multi-purpose facility, hosting the Saturday night worship service, The Well contemporary service, and other church-wide events.
+Smith Worship Center was the first building to be constructed, and was the church’s first Sanctuary.
+Since the current Sanctuary’s construction in 2003, Smith Worship Center has been renovated and is now a state-of-the-art multi-purpose facility, hosting the Saturday night worship service, The Well contemporary service, and other church-wide events.

 Good Shepherd Meditation Garden